funkhaus/vuehaus/README.md

 ### Images

-Vuepress comes with a component called `responsive-image` that provides some built-in image handling, including fading in images as they load.
+Vuehaus comes with a component called `responsive-image` that provides some built-in image handling, including fading in images as they load.
 You can pass an image object from Rest-Easy's attachment serializer and it will build itself automatically:

 ```html
 <!-- Build a responsive image component from the featured image of the first post in The Loop -->